What is California's Proposition 103?

 According to the study, as cited by the L.A.
 Times:

-- The average annual auto insurance premium in the state of California is $746/vehicle.
+- California: Throughout the state, the average annual auto insurance premium is $746/vehicle.

-- North and West Hollywood pay 51% more than the state average.
+- North and West Hollywood: 51% more than the state average

 To give this some perspective, San Francisco—the most expensive city to live in within California, pays on average only 8% more than the state average for car insurance and San Diego pays 11% less than the state average.
 So what’s causing these huge differences in the price of auto insurance and why does location appear to be playing a role when a state law clearly makes it illegal for auto insurance companies to use location as an influence on how much they charge you for auto insurance coverage?